DeGefen/BigData/content/Questions/Questions.md

 - C) Only unstructured data
 - D) No support for SQL
 ?
-- Amswer: B) ACID transactions
+- Answer: B) ACID transactions
 Explanation: RDBMSs provide ACID-compliant transactions for reliable data management.
 See: [[RDBMS]]
 <!--SR:!2025-07-28,1,150-->